 - Throw in a few kernels of popping corn, and wait until they pop.
 Pick out the popped kernels.

 - Off the heat, add a half-cup of your favorite popping corn to the skillet, and give them a shake to distribute them evenly.

 - Cover and put back on the heat while slowly moving the pan back and forth.

 - When the kernels start to pop, crack the lid to allow steam to escape, and continue moving the skillet until the pops occur only once every two to three seconds.

-Pop the popcorn then sprinkle the seasoning mix on it.
-Toss to coat the popcorn with the seasoning.
+- Sprinkle the curry seasoning mix on the popped popcorn and toss to coat the popcorn with the seasoning.